RationalAsh/biorobotics-lab-nus/content/authors/ding-shuo/_index.md

 ---
 # Display name
-title: "Ding Shuo"
+title: "Shuo Ding"

 # Full Name (for SEO)
-first_name: Ding
+first_name: Shuo
-last_name: Shuo
+last_name: Ding

 # Username (this should match the folder name and the name on publications)
 authors: